EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * yikes-mailchimp-list-interest-groups-metabox - action hook allowing users to add additional content inside of the interest groups metabox on the view list page.

 == Changelog ==

+= Easy Forms for MailChimp 6.2.0 - October 17th, 2016 =
+* Fixed a bug where the default for a radio button would not show up if the first item was selected ([#587](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues/587))
+* Fixed a bug where the form settings would not import properly ([#572](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues/572))
+* Fixed a bug in our Visual Composer extension ([#514](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues/514))
+* Fixed a bug where Interest Groups that are in radio format could not be changed when saving ([#584](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues/584))
+* Fixed a bug where the Phone Format field would continually append # signs ([#562](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues/562))
+* Fixed a compatibilty issue where our localized script variables were using common names ([#575](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues/575))
+* Updated the storage of form data to utilize the Options API instead of a custom database table.
+* Under-the-hood improvements and enhancements

+As noted above, this release modifies this plugin to utilize the Options API instead of a custom database table.
+After upgrading, a routine will run that will grab all of your forms from the custom database table and convert them into a WordPress Option that the code will use from this point forward.
+At this point, we're choosing to keep the existing custom database table in place, so you can rest assured that all of your form data will be safe.

+If for some reason you need to revert to using the custom database table, you can add a constant to your `wp-config.php` file:

+`define( 'YIKES_EMCE_CUSTOM_DB', true );`

+If you find that you *need* to do this, please contact us to let us know what you're seeing.
+In a future release, we will remove the custom database table entirely.

 = Easy Forms for MailChimp 6.1.3 - July 26th, 2016 =
 * Minor security patch - Thanks goes to the Wordfence Research Team for locating and disclosing the issue.